 Québec may just well be the coldest place I have ever been.
-I’ve spent the last 10 years living in countries where the sun shines and the average daily temperatures rarely require a winter coat.
-Québec, however, located on the east of Canada, boasts an average temperature of around -17C in January.
-When we visited, we experienced temperatures of around -28C including wind chill.
+Located on the east of Canada, Quebec City boasts an average temperature of around -17C (1.4F) in January.
+When we visited, we experienced temperatures of around -28C (-18) including wind chill.
 It was cold!
-But, if you come prepared and pack the right clothing, then Québec is a truly magical winter destination for families.
-It’s easily one of the most beautiful places I have visited and in spite of the sub-zero temperatures, the city has so much for visitors to do.

 Québec City is the capital of Québec Province, Canada’s largest province.
 Founded in 1608, it’s the oldest walled city north of Mexico and the cradle of French Civilisation in North America.
 It is also extraordinarily picturesque; compact, charming and very European.

 This is also a city that embraces its winter.
 Although many of the first European settlers that arrived in the early 17th Century didn’t make it through the brutal first winter, they soon worked out how to survive the tough conditions and to this day, residents make the most of the six cold months of the year.

 On the final weekend there’s the Snow Bath, when crazy carnival goers, dressed only in their swimsuits (as well as gloves, boots and woollen socks), roll around in the snow!

 In between rides we warmed up in the central bistro where I discovered the delights of Caribou, Québec’s magic recipe for beating the cold.
 A mixture of red wine, hard liquor (usually whisky) and spices, this traditional alcoholic punch is served warm and does an excellent job at warding off the chill.

 The Old City

 Narrow cobblestone streets, heritage homes that still bear the name of their original pioneering occupants and towering church spires characterise North America’s oldest settlement.
 Centre stage stands the beautiful Château Frontenac, the most photographed hotel in the world.

 Toboggan Slide Au 1884

 My son decided to give fishing a go but the combination of cold fingers and a short attention span meant that he didn’t catch anything.
 Still, the experience of sitting in an igloo (albeit an inflatable one), fishing from a small hole cut into the ice, was a true Canadian winter experience.

 Stairs descend on either side of the falls and a suspension bridge over the crest afford beautiful views of the falls themselves and the frozen basin below.
 There are three via ferrata routes near the falls as well as footpaths that lead past various lookout points.

 We were content with viewing the falls from Montmorency Manor, the visitor centre, and had fun trying to spot the ice climbers making their way up the frozen falls.